TristanMenzinger/OpenLidar/README.md

 ## Disclaimer / Info
 Keep in mind the data is not perfect:
-- The images aren't always from the date the LIDAR data is from, causing some structures to be photographed but not 3D-Scanned and vice versa.
+- The images are not always from the date the LIDAR data is from, causing some structures to be photographed but not 3D-Scanned and vice versa.
-- Both the Lidar data and the orthograpic images are collected from vertically above surface, which is why facades are missing
+- Both the Lidar data and the orthograpic images are collected from vertically above surface, which is why facades are missing.
 - A couple of square kilometers of data are missing (your odds are ~0,03% of finding one, consider yourself lucky!).
 I will fix this in the future.

 ## Data